 The Krisan Settlement was established in 1996 following an influx of Liberian refugees fleeing conflict.
 Following the closure of Klikor Camp in Volta Region, Togolese refugees were relocated from the Volta Region in 1997 and 1998 to Krisan.
 From 2000 to 2002, Sierra Leoneans fleeing conflict in their home country were also sent to Krisan.

 Krisan is also home to Sudanese refugees who began arriving in Ghana from late 2004 and a mixed range of other nationalities, including Congolese (DRC and Congo Brazzaville), Rwandese and Chadians.
 Thus the settlement serves as home for several mixed nationalities who have been forced to flee their country as a result of war, persecution or violence.

-As with all camps in Ghana, the Krisan Settlement is managed by the National Disaster Management Organization (NADMO) staff seconded to Ghana Refugee Board
+As with all camps in Ghana, the Krisan Settlement is managed by the National Disaster Management Organization (NADMO) staff seconded to the Ghana Refugee Board

 Krisan is a remote, rural community located approximately 48 Kilometers from the Ghana-Ivory Coast border town of Elubo.
 It is situated in the Ellembelle District of the Western Region of Ghana about 2 kilometers from Eikwe, and a kilometer away from Sanzule.
 Krisan has an estimated population of 1,500 people majority of whom are of the Nzema tribe.
 The people of Krisan are ruled by a chief, but they are under the jurisdiction of the Atuabo Paramouncy.